 Vlasta Phamová – Change Management Specialist, Revolgy

-The roots of Czech - Vietnamese friendship
+The roots of our Czech-Vietnamese friendship

-Throughout the years strong business connections between our countries have been built.
-A good example of that could be seen in corporations such as Home Credit - it was originally founded in the Czech Republic, but expanded to Asia where their business became even stronger than in the country of origin.
-Home Credit brought their core competence in Consumer Finance mainly in risk management.
-It allowed the company to scale fast on markets that were underserved by other financial companies lacking such competence and therefore ASEAN countries are risky for them.
+Throughout the years, strong business connections between our countries have been built.
+A good example of that could be seen in corporations such as Home Credit - it was originally founded in the Czech Republic but expanded to Asia, where their business became even stronger than in the country of origin.
+Home Credit brought their core competence in Consumer Finance, mainly in risk management.
+It allowed the company to scale fast on markets that were underserved by other financial companies lacking such competence, and therefore, ASEAN countries are risky for them.

 Building technological and cultural bridges